markterweele/windows-itpro-docs/windows/client-management/mdm/defender-csp.md

 <!-- Device-Configuration-HideExclusionsFromLocalAdmins-Editable-Begin -->
 <!-- Add any additional information about this policy here.
 Anything outside this section will get overwritten. -->
 > [!NOTE]
-> Applying this setting won't remove exclusions from the device registry, it will only prevent them from being applied/used.
-This is reflected in Get-MpPreference.
+> Applying this setting won't remove exclusions from the device registry.
+They will be applied and enforced, but they will not be visible via the Defender manageability tools like Get-MpPreference nor by the registry editor to the Defender owned registry hive.

 <!-- Device-Configuration-HideExclusionsFromLocalAdmins-Editable-End -->

 <!-- Device-Configuration-HideExclusionsFromLocalAdmins-DFProperties-Begin -->